unravellingtechnologies/kilt/docs/troubleshooting.md

 3. Configuration file (sanitized, no secrets)
 4. Error messages or logs
 5. Steps to reproduce
-6. Expected vs actual behavior
+6. Expected vs actual behaviour

 ### Common Commands for Debugging